It’s the end of another year, and while it was a rough one in many ways, you feel like there are some positive takeaways and reflect on the past year.

 This past year has been an intense one in many ways, but you learn more about yourself and how you want your life to be moving forward in those moments.

-I think we can all agree that these last two years or so have been a stressful one in terms of the world events happening around us- from quarantine, spiritual awakings, seeking meaning, wanting a more fulfilling life, and more.
+I think we can all agree that these past few years or so have been stressful in terms of the world events happening around us- from quarantine, spiritual awakings, breaking generation curses, natural disasters, seeking meaning, wanting a more fulfilling life, and more.

 This season has shown us how important it is to have a sense of peace within ourselves, both mentally and physically.
 It’s not always easy to find this space when there are so many distractions and a constant need to keep up with what’s going on outside of us.

 But let me tell you this: you are so loved.
 And it’s not just from people around you- It comes from within yourself as well.
 Now is the time to tap into that love, and focus on your inner peace, personal life, and lessons.

 This post will outline some of the best ways to reflect, regroup and reset before the new year.